RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 This project makes use of reserved CSS class prefixes used by external resources.
 > Updating elements with these classes should be done with the knowledge "you are affecting an external resource in a potentially unanticipated way".

-1. Prefix `uiux-`
+1. Prefix `uxui-`

-   CSS classes with the prefix `uiux-` are used by external resources to identify elements for use in 3rd party tooling.
+   CSS classes with the prefix `uxui-` are used by external resources to identify elements for use in 3rd party tooling.
 Changes to the class name or element should be broadcast towards our UI/UX team members.

 ### Reserved QE testing attributes
 This project makes use of reserved DOM attributes used by the QE team.